DongSyHuy/DongSyHuy/README.md

 I have a background in biotechnology and have worked in manufacturing in-vitro diagnostic medical devices.
 Along with that, I am also interested in programming.

 During my studies and work experience, I have gained a deep understanding of the importance of data and how it can bring significant benefits in various industries such as manufacturing, business, and healthcare.

-I am currently looking for an internship position in a project or company where I can further develop my skills and gain practical experience.
+Therefore, I have decided to pursue self-education and become a full-stack data analyst soon.

 - 🌱 I’m currently learning the Data Analyst Professional program.
 - 💞️ I am currently looking for an internship position in a project or company where I can further develop my skills and gain practical experience.